 Further south the city's seafront is known as Galle Face Green, where locals enjoy games of cricket, fly kites or take evening strolls watching the sunset.
 Beyond this lies Colombo's upmarket Cinammon Gardens neighbourhood, boasting elegant mansions, tree-lined streets and the lovely Viharamaha Devi Park.
 The closest beach resort to Colombo is Mount Lavinia, about six miles (10km) from the city.

 Colombo enjoys a tropical monsoon climate, with weather that stays evenly hot and humid throughout the year, and no distinct seasons according to temperature.
 There are, however, two rainy seasons, with heavy monsoon rains occurring between May and August, and again between October and December.
-During the rainy seasons humidity is higher, making it seem hotter.
-Rain is possible in Colombo all year, but outside of the monsoon seasons it is not disruptive.
+Humidity is higher during the rainy seasons, making it seem hotter.
+Rain is possible in Colombo all year, but outside of the monsoon seasons, it is not disruptive.
 The wettest months are May, October and November.

-The average temperatures year round in Colombo range between 75°F (24°C) and 87°F (31°C), but the temperatures can rise as high as 97°F (36°C) and this heat is compounded by humidity.
+Average temperatures year round in Colombo range between 75F (24C) and 87F (31C), but the temperatures can rise as high as 97F (36C), with humidity compounding this heat.
 Luckily, the city has plenty of water to help cool down visitors, including the ocean, the Kelani River, which borders the city to the north and northeast, numerous canals, and the huge Beira Lake in the heart of the city.

 The best time to visit Colombo is any time outside of the rainy seasons: in September, or between January and April.
 Travellers should go prepared for the heat with light cotton clothing, hats, and plenty of sunscreen.

-Most who holiday in Colombo do so for a short time on their way to or from one of the beautiful Sri Lankan beach resorts, because the capital city with its frenetic traffic and general chaos is a little too much for most to handle.
-Colombo is, however, worth a look, offering colour and some interesting attractions, like the national museum, the Pettah bazaar and some lovely temples.
+Most visitors holiday in Colombo for a short time while on their way to or from one of the beautiful Sri Lankan beach resorts, as the capital city, with its frenetic traffic and general chaos, is a little too much for most to handle.
+Colombo is, however, worth a look, offering colour and some interesting attractions, such as the national museum, the Pettah bazaar and some lovely temples.
 People who travel to Colombo also enjoy the Galle seafront and delicious local cuisine.

-Colombo is home to some fascinating places of worship - Buddhist, Christian and Hindu.
+Colombo is home to some fascinating places of worship for Buddhists, Christians and Hindus.
 The Seema Malaka Temple, in the middle of the lovely Beira Lake, is a tranquil place where visitors feel as though they are far removed from the rowdiness of the city.
 The Isipathanaramaya Temple is another Buddhist gem in Colombo, feeling part museum and part temple.
 St Anthony's Church is a firm favourite with Christian locals, who believe that the saint answers all prayers made in the church.
 The old Dutch Wolvendaal Church, though in need of some external maintenance, is full of history, with some interesting Dutch grave stones.

-No matter what time of year visitors choose to travel to Colombo the weather will be hot and humid.
-It is probably wisest to avoid the monsoon rains, however: these happen between May and August, and October and January.
+No matter what time of year visitors choose to travel to Colombo, the weather will be hot and humid.
+It is probably wisest to avoid the monsoon rains, however.
+These occur between May and August, and October and January.